yannmazita/example-automated-arch-install/README.md

 A client connects to the serveur-load (load balancer) directing traffic to either serveur-web1 or serveur-web2 (web servers).
 Both these servers are a connected to a single database serveur-bdd (database server).
 Machines have their time synced with serveur-temps (time server).
+An adminitration machine can access the servers through its own network (admin-net) insted of the regular network (intra-net).

 ## Virtual machines
 Five virtual machines are currently used in this project: